geirolz/toolkit/docs/compiled/README.md

   about, and maintain.

 ## Notes

-- All dependencies and resources are released at the end of the app execution as defined as `Resource[F, *]`.
+- Resources are released before providing the app execution.
-- If you need to release a resource before the end of the app execution you should use `Resource.use` or equivalent to build what you need as dependency.
+- Dependencies are released at the end of the app execution as defined as `Resource[F, *]`.
 - If you need to run an infinite task using `provide*` you should use `F.never` or equivalent to keep the task running.

 ## Getting Started